 - This chart shows the total number of statutory benefit claims reported by reporting quarter - The number of statutory benefit claims reported shows a similar trend to all claims reported in the previous slide - Reporting quarter 2020Q2 was impacted by the COVID-19 lockdown in NSW, which began in March and continued until June.
 As a result, reported numbers in 2020Q2 sit lower at 2,000 claims reported in the quarter.
-2020Q3 and 2020Q4 are higher at 2,700 claims reported, however this is still lower in comparison to 2019 as these reporting quarters were still impacted by low accident volumes during the COVID-19 lockdown - Reporting guarters 2021Q1 and 2021Q2 indicated a return towards pre-COVID-19 lockdown levels - Reported numbers for the 2021Q3 quarter sit lower at 1,700 due to the most recent COVID-19 lockdown, which was longer and more severe than the previous lockdown in 2020Q2 - On average, around 2,800 statutory benefit claims are reported per quarter, excluding 2020Q2 and 2021Q3.
+2020Q3 to 2021Q1 are higher at 2,700 claims reported, however this is still lower in comparison to 2019 as these reporting quarters were still impacted by low accident volumes during the COVID-19 lockdown - Reporting quarters 2021Q2 indicated a return towards pre-COVID-19 lockdown levels - However, due to the most recent COVID-19 lockdown which was longer and more severe than the previous lockdown in 2020Q2, reported numbers for the 2021Q3 and 2021Q4 guarter sit lower at 1,700 and 2,000 respectively - On average, around 2,800 statutory benefit claims are reported per quarter, excluding 2020Q2, 2021Q3 and 2021Q4.